merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 <span class="extra-info-header">A matrix output with multiple metagenomes</span>

-If you have multiple metagenomes, you can use the flag `--matrix` to get an output file that looks like this (here at the genus level):
+If you have multiple metagenomes, you can use the flag `--matrix` to get an output file that looks like this (example output at the genus level):

 | **taxon**            | **sample01** | **sample02** | **sample03** | **sample04** | **sample05** | **sample06** |
 | -------------------- | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |